 Study abroad students maintain their active status as registered TCNJ students while they are overseas, and they are able to access the many health and wellness services offered by the TCNJ Division of Student Affairs.
-Students should feel free to reach out to these offices prior to their global experience as well as during and after it – office staff and peer advisors (several of whom have traveled abroad themselves in study abroad programs) are ready and able to help in a wide variety of situations).
+Students should feel free to reach out to these offices prior to their global experience as well as during and after it – office staff and peer advisors (several of whom have traveled abroad themselves) are ready and able to help in a wide variety of situations.

 - Alcohol and Drug Education Program

 - Anti-Violence Initiatives

 1) By the time of application, students should have a passport.
 If not, they should apply immediately for one.

 2) Students need to review their acceptance materials immediately upon receipt and determine if a visa is necessary.
 The CGE office will assist students in procuring a visa.

 3) Students and parents should review study abroad program policies together and understand what the program does and does not include, particularly in the area of health and safety issues and insurance.
 CGE can assist students and parents in obtaining additional study abroad student insurance, for example.

 4) Families need to establish a plan to pay for the study abroad program, and discuss how their current banks allow them to access money while abroad.
 (Students shouldn’t need to establish a formal bank account in their destination country in this day and age, but there are always exceptions and students should explore this topic before departure.)

 5) Students and parents should develop a communication plan for when the students is abroad.
 Here is a link to promote the discussion of such a plan.
 Students should discuss phone policies with their program provider or host institution.
 It may be more cost effective for students to get a cheap “pay-as-you-go” phone while overseas and use their smartphone only with wireless/Wi-Fi connections.
 (Many programs include the cost of such a “pay-as-you-go” phone in their packages.)